martialsystems/maho-overlay/README.md

 ## Use it

-- Cat: clip 39 (angry face, no red mark), then grr (angry with the mark).
-Then that loops.
-Sleep starts the loop over.
-- Head: clip 39 with no mouth move, then the first phrase of clip 10, then all of clip 10.
-Then that loops.
-Sleep starts the loop over.
+- I wouldn't dare touch Maho's cat or pat her head, she's very territorial.
 - Drag: grab her anywhere and move the window.
-A short click on the cat still fires.
-- 45 seconds with no click: eyes close, `z`s over her head
+- 45 seconds idle and she begins to sleep.
 - Click again: she wakes
 - Right-click, or the Maho Overlay menu: Size (Small, Medium, Large, XL) and Quit.
 Large is the starting size.
 The art stays the full 1264×1568 PNG.